 It is our intention to maintain patients’ rights to privacy at all times.
 Please be mindful when taking photos or video and do not take photos or videos of patients, visitors or staff without their permission.

-No smoking or vaping on DHB grounds or in facilities
+No smoking or vaping on Te Whatu Ora Lakes grounds or in facilities

-Absolutely no smoking or vaping anywhere on DHB grounds.
+Absolutely no smoking or vaping anywhere on our grounds.
 Find out more about getting help to quit smoking.

 Too many visitors?

 The number of people welcomed at the bedside at any one time will be determined by staff in collaboration with the patient and family.